AdobeDocs/campaign-standard-learn.en/help/acs/profiles-and-audiences/audience-destinations/changing-targeting-dimension.md

 ---
-title: Changing the targeting dimension of a delivery for a Platform Audience
+title: Change the targeting dimension
 description: This video explains how to change the targeting dimension of a delivery for a Platform Audience outside of the primary profile table in Adobe Campaign Standard.
 feature: Audience Destinations
 topics: ACOP